-Joseph Lister (5 April 1827 – 10 February 1912) in full name also called Sir Joseph Lister, Baronet was British Surgeon and pioneer to introduce the antiseptic surgery, which was helpful to improve the rate of survival through surgery and to reduce the perils of post-operative infections of any kind in the patient.
+Joseph Lister (5 April 1827 – 10 February 1912) in full name also called Sir Joseph Lister, Baronet was a British Surgeon and pioneer to introduce antiseptic surgery, which was helpful to improve the rate of survival through surgery and to reduce the perils of post-operative infections of any kind in the patient.

 When Joseph Lister was working at the Glasgow Royal Infirmity he introduced and raised the idea of sterile surgery in the medical field.
 Joseph Lister effectively introduced the importance of Carbolic Acid (also known as Phenol) which is used as an antiseptic to sterilize the surgical equipment and to clean the wound.